SmokeySam/My_Portfolio/README.md

 ## Project Overview

-This is my personal website.
-I made it to show my portfolio of projects I have built.
+This is my personal portfolio.
+I made it to show my projects I have built.

 # UX & UI